The process of company formation in Romania

 - the maximum number of shareholders, natural or legal persons, in such a company is 50;

-- an SRL is managed by one or more administrators (directors) who may have full or limited power and whose nationality may be Romanian or foreign.
+- this type of company is managed by one or more administrators (or directors) who possess full or limited power and who can be Romanian or foreign nationals.

-The number of joint-stock companies (SA) is growing in Romania.
+More joint-stock companies are being incorporated in Romania.
 These types of legal entities are suited to the needs of larger companies and the fact that they can offer their shares publicly makes it easier to gather capital.
 The founders also benefit from limited liability, thus creditors cannot claim the assets of the founders, only those of the corporation.
 Our lawyers are specialized in company formation in Romania and can help set up a joint stock company or any other type of company you choose for your new business.